 You can use a market on close order to either initiate a spread bet or to close out an existing spread bet.
 Market on close orders are filled at the best available market price, sometime within the last two minutes of the trading day.

-6. One Cancels the Other (OTO)
+6. One cancels the other (OTO)

 An OTO order is used when a spread bettor wants to enter either a buy or sell spread bet, but only if the market’s price movement is going in the direction in favour of their bet.

+There is a wide range of bet and orders to help traders trade the way they want to.
 Different spread betting brokers offer different types of orders, so be sure to check with your personal spread betting firm to see which spread bet types are available to you.